ergon/airlock-helm-charts/charts/microgateway/README.md

 ### Openshift Route
 In Openshift a route is needed to reach the Microgateway from the Internet.
 A route object must be created for its configuration.
-The creation of such an object is handled by the microgateway helmet chart.
+The creation of such an object is handled by the Microgateway Helm Chart.

 #### Without TLS
-This example shows how to configure a route object without TLS using the helm chart.
+This example shows how to configure a route object without TLS using the Helm Chart.

 ```
 route: